jeancallisti/gdscript-strong-types/README.md

 ## What about arrays and dictionaries?

-There's still the case of complex data structures. **Godot lets you put anything in an array or a dictionary.** You can even use object references as keys (facepalm).
+There's still the case of complex data structures. **Godot lets you put anything in an array or a dictionary.** Yes, **even the latest syntax of GDscript 2 :** `var a:Array[SomeType]` to a certain extent.
+You can even use object references as keys (facepalm).
 Sure, GDScript offers you basic types such as `StringArray` but it's not really for type safety.
 It's more to work around the relative slowliness of GDScript (compared to its core, written in C) for the most common iteration tasks.

 But what if I want to create a strongly-typed array of my **own** custom type?
+What if I don't want **null values** to pop here and there unbeknownst to me?
 **This is the use case that this library attempts to address.**

 # How to use